Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Over/Under Insights

-- Wednesday's over/under is 21.3 points lower than the two team's combined 80.3 points per game average.

-- These two squads combine to surrender 38.5 points per game, 20.5 fewer than this contest's over/under.
+- The two teams combine to score 80.3 points per game, 20.8 more than the total in this contest.

-- The Chanticleers and their opponents have scored an average of 61.7 points per game in 2021, 2.7 more than Wednesday's total.
+- The average total in Chanticleers games this season is 61.7, 2.2 points above Wednesday's total of 59.5.

-- The 59 over/under in this game is 3.0 points above the 56.0 average total in Mountaineers games this season.
+- The 56.0 PPG average total in Mountaineers games this season is 3.5 points fewer than this game's over/under.

 Coastal Carolina Stats and Trends